fadushin/esp8266/micropython/uhttpd/README.md

     >>> server = uhttpd.Server([('/', http_file_handler.Handler('/www'))])
     >>> server.start()

+The above sequence of statements will start the `uhttp` server, listening on port 80.
+Any HTTP requests beginning with the URL prefix '/' (viz., all requests) will be routed to the `http_file_handler.Handler`, which will service files on the micropython file system under the directory `/www`.
+Attempts to read data outside of this path will fail with a 403 (forbidden) exception.

-You should then see some logs printed to the console, indicating that the server is listening for connections:
+Once the `uhttpd.Server` is started, you should then see some logs printed to the console, indicating that the server is listening for connections:

     2016-12-18T09:57:46.005 [info] esp8266: uhttpd-master started.